A state-by-state breakdown of US coronavirus cases - KESQ

 A state-by-state breakdown of US coronavirus cases

-There were at least 470 cases and 19 deaths in the United States across 32 states and the District of Columbia as of Sunday morning.
-That national figure includes 380 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.
+There were at least 565 cases and 22 deaths in the United States across 34 states and the District of Columbia as of March 9 at 6 a.m ET.
+That national figure includes 495 people diagnosed through the US public health system and 70 people repatriated to the US — 46 from the Diamond Princess cruise ship, 21 on the Grand Princess cruise ship and three from China.

-Here are the reported cases and CNN’s latest reporting from each state, not including those who were repatriated.
+Here are the reported number of cases and CNN’s latest reporting from each state, not including those who were repatriated.

 Arizona: 5

-Note: CORRECTION: An earlier version of this story misstated the number of coronavirus cases repatriated from the Diamond Princess cruise ship.
-It is 46.